 LA style is characterized by dancing forward and backward in a straight line.

 This is fine if you’re dancing with others who dance LA style, but the problem I kept running into here in Colombia is that the women are more comfortable dancing Colombian style, which is side to side.

 If I tried to show a woman the basic LA style steps, she was immediately out of her comfort zone, whereas when I tried to dance side to side and lead my partner in the moves I knew, I’d lose all sense of timing.
 It was a recipe for frustration.

 Mayra is a professional dancer from Cali who has traveled the world teaching salsa.
-She began dancing at the incredibly young age of six, and has continued on that track for the last 15 years.
+She began dancing at the incredibly young age of six and has continued for the last 15 years.

 The dance studio is located in what was formerly a clothing shop.
 Upon entering the front door, you’ll immediately smell a cinnamon air freshener.
 I know it’s a small thing, but it helps set the mood.

-In the back there’s a reception desk where you can schedule classes.
-A small outdoor patio acts as a waiting room, and also connects the reception area to the second practice space.
+In the front, there’s a reception desk where you can schedule classes.
+A small outdoor patio acts as a waiting room and connects the reception area to the second practice space.
 The floors are all cement.

 My first three lessons were with Mayra, and they were a blast.
 Not only is she a skillful dancer, but she’s a patient instructor too.
 Most importantly, she’s fun to be around.
 Every lesson was filled with lots of smiles and laughter.

 She began by showing me the basic steps for Colombian style salsa.
 It felt as though I was starting over from scratch.